-To assist the employee in transitioning from short term to long term disability claim with CIGNA, 45 days prior to STD maximum duration:
+To assist the employee in transitioning from short-term to long-term disability claim with Cigna, the following will occur 45 days prior to Short-Term Disability (STD) maximum duration:

-- 1. Sedgwick CMS will submit the claim to CIGNA. - 2.
-Sedgwick CMS will copy and send by overnight mail the medical records, job description, and payment history from the disability claim file.
-In addition, the Examiner will complete the form "Integrated Disability Management Transition Information" and send to CIGNA. - 3.
-Sedgwick CMS will send a letter to the claimant notifying them that they referred the claim to CIGNA for evaluation of LTD Benefits. - 4.
-CIGNA will acknowledge receipt of claim by sending out a confirmation letter to the employee once the online submission is completed. - 5.
-Within 10 days a dedicated claim manager will contact the employee via telephone to introduce themselves and notify them of the process.
-A follow up letter will be sent following this conversation to notify the claimant of any outstanding information and all applicable policy provisions.
+- 1. SedgwickCMS, the Short-Term Disability claim administrator, will submit the claim to CIGNA. - 2.
+Sedgwick CMS will copy and send by overnight mail the medical records, job description, and payment history from the disability claimfile.
+In addition, the Examiner will complete the form "Integrated Disability Management Transition Information" and send the form to Cigna. - 3.
+SedgwickCMS will send a letter notifying the claimant that the claim was referred to Cigna for evaluation of LTD Benefits. - 4.
+Cigna will acknowledge receipt of claim by sending out a confirmation letter to the employee once the online submission is completed. - 5.
+Within 10 days, a dedicated claimmanager will contact the employee via telephone to introduce themselves and notify the employee of the process.
+A follow-up letter will be sent following this conversation to notify the claimant of any outstanding information and all applicable policy provisions.

-Definition of Disability/Disabled
+Definition of Disability / Disabled